jorgebucaran/fisher/README.md

 ## Usage

 You've found an interesting utility you'd like to try out.
 Or perhaps you've [created a package](#creating-your-own-package) yourself.
 How do you install it on your system?
-You may want to update or remove it later too.
+Now you want to update or remove it.
 How do you do that?

 You can use Fisher to add, update, and remove packages interactively, taking advantage of fish tab completion and syntax highlighting.
 Or [edit your fishfile](#using-the-fishfile) and commit your changes.
-Do you prefer a CLI-centered approach, text-based approach, or both?
+Do you prefer a CLI-centered approach, text-based approach, or a mix of both?

 ### Adding packages